tnichols217/notes/AIQS 100/Thi Bui - The Best We Could Do/Close Reading Paper Draft.md

 ## Your First Draft Grade
 Using the writing rubric, calculate your own first draft grade

-> According to my Peer reviewer, and with my a
+> According to my Peer reviewer, I got a 91%, and I agree with this based on the feedback my reviewer gave me.

 ## What You Did Well
 Mention at least three things you accomplished successfully in your paper

+> Have a well thouh

 ## What Needs More Work / Plan For Revision
 Identify at least three issues you will address in your revision.